originally posted on Concept Hub

 1. I referenced my experience waiting on tables (another job I learned a lot from).
 I mentioned how I was a very good waitress but had the bad habit of not introducing myself.
 My husband (who was my boyfriend at the time) convinced me that people tip better when you allow them to get to know you a little and that starts with telling them your name.
-To me people were there to get served their meals, but I learned that service came with an experience, which was unique based on each server’s personal brand.
+To me, people were there to get served their meals, but I learned that service came with an experience, which was uniquely based on each server’s personal brand.

 2. I asked how many people networked prior to the meeting.
 Of course everyone…so I asked during those conversations did they say anything personal about themselves, whether it was what the did over the weekend, restaurants they like, information about their family.
 We all blend our personal lives into our networking.
 It is how we connect on a more human level.

 3. The final point was when I referenced my wise and talented adviser and said that what I learned from him is that if my clients are expecting a personality other than the one I have, I can not help them and we would be wasting our time.